 The College Store offers a number of services to students, faculty and staff.
-In addition to required textbooks, the store sells a wide variety of other items including: art supplies, clothing and merchandise, candy, novelties, office supplies, reference books and health products.
+In addition to required textbooks, many of which may now be leased, the store sells a wide variety of other items including art supplies, clothing and merchandise, candy, novelties, office supplies, reference books and health products.
 Postage stamps and a variety of BCC and Falcons insignia items are also available.

-Located in the Susan B. Anthony Center, the store is open Monday through Friday from 8:00 AM to 4:00 PM.
-During the first week of the fall and spring semesters, store hours are extended to 6:00 PM, Monday through Thursday.
-Hours are also extended to 6:00 PM during the first two nights of the second summer session.
+Located in the Susan B. Anthony Center, the store is open Monday through Friday from 8:00 a.m. to 4:00 p.m.
+During the first week of the fall and spring semesters, store hours are extended to 6:00 p.m., Monday through Thursday.